aaronhktan/jyut-dict/src/dictionaries/words_hk/README.md

 - `scrape.py`
   - This script downloads every webpage for each words in the list of words previously downloaded by `setup_data.py`.
 - `parse.py`
   - This script generates a SQLite database from the webpages downloaded by `scrape.py`.
-Note that this script only parses words.hk webpages from **July 2020** - the format has since changed by this script has not yet been updated!
+Note that this script only parses words.hk webpages from **July 2020** - the format has since changed but this script has not yet been updated!